denis-beurive/bouncy-castle-examples/app-pgp-keygen/README.md

 This new SHA1 secret key hash is specifed in RFC2440; the simple 16 bit checksum used by most previous versions of PGP and GPG is now deprecated.

-# Note about the creation of subkeys
+# Note about the creation of subkeys (BC version 1.65 only)

+> Please note that what follows applies for version `1.65` of BC.
+> Beta version [166b07](https://downloads.bouncycastle.org/betas/) provides a wat to create a subkey without the use of a keyring.

 A keyring is made of one master key and, optionally, one or more subkeys.

 Keyrings are created using a keyring generator (`org.bouncycastle.openpgp.PGPKeyRingGenerator`).

-The question is: can you create a subkey without the use of a keyring generator ?

 The technique implemented in this example uses a keyring generator to generate a subkey.